phantomstudios/reveal-on-scroll/README.md

 .reveal-on-scroll {
   opacity: 0;
   transform: translateY(32px);
-}
+  transition: opacity 0.8s $ease-out, transform 0.6s $ease-out;

-.reveal-scrolled {
+  &.reveal-scrolled {
     opacity: 1;
     transform: translateY(0);
-  transition: opacity 0.8s $ease-out, transform 0.6s $ease-out;
+  }
 }
 ```

 ### Browser Support

-This library utilizes `intersectionObserver`, as such browser support is pretty good, for more information check [caniuse](https://caniuse.com/intersectionobserver).
-For fallback, all instances of `reveal-on-scroll` are automatically replaced with `reveal-scrolled` to ensure older browsers still reveal content.
+This library utilizes `intersectionObserver`, as such browser support is pretty good (par IE11 and below), for more information check [caniuse](https://caniuse.com/intersectionobserver).
+For fallback, `reveal-scrolled` is automatically added to all `reveal-on-scroll` elements to ensure older browsers still reveal content.

 If you need `reveal-on-scroll` to work on any browser that doesn't support `intersectionObserver` consider using a polyfill such as - [intersection-observer](https://www.npmjs.com/package/intersection-observer).